rajexcited/personal-finance-backend-aws/.github/ISSUE_TEMPLATE/3_request_prod_environment.md

 - **Version to Deploy (Release/Rollback):** v0.2.0 <!-- Specify the version for release or rollback deployment. -->
 - **Existing Deployed Version:** v0.1.0 <!-- Indicate the current production version. -->
+- [ ] use existing tag if available

 #### Release Notes